ms/buildtogether.tech/src/testing.md

 > sparked interest in [% i "fuzz testing" "unit > test!fuzzing" %][% g fuzz_testing %]fuzz testing[% /g %][% /i %] (or "fuzzing" for short), which is now a
 > standard part of most testers' repertoire [% b Zeller2019 %].
 Despite
 > this, [% b Miller2020 %] found that thirty years later, programs are still
-> failing at about the same rate and for the same reasons.  <a section="debugging"/>
+> failing at about the same rate and for the same reasons.  [% x debugging %]
 > discusses a technique for making fuzz testing even more useful.

 ## Design for Testability